basharatphd/basharatphd.github.io/_pages/research.md

 {% include base_path %}

 # Research Areas
-* Modeling and Simulation
+* Modeling and Simulation cyber-physical systems in general.
+* Application of System Identification Methods.
-* Stability, Control and Security of Power Systems
+* Stability, Control and Security of Power Systems.
-* Cyber-Physical Systems
+* Stability and Control of Cyber-Physical Systems.
 * ... more details to come

 # Research Projects